Mosquitoes In West Palm Beach

 If you live in West Palm Beach, we don't have to tell you what a mosquito is or how much of a nightmare these little biters can be.
 But you may be surprised by why we have so many mosquitoes in West Palm Beach.
 Sure, it has a lot to do with the climate.
-Mosquitoes love warm weather.
-But there is a whole lot more to it.
+Mosquitoes love warm weather, but there is a whole lot more to it.
 Here are a few factors that can make your West Palm Beach yard the perfect home for mosquitoes, and why it is important that you understand these factors and control mosquito populations around your home.

 About That Climate